Projects

 The Makhad Trust provides practical projects which promote sustainable living and support nomadic people.
 The greatest need of all Bedouin people is for water.
 “Water is Life” they say, and they know this better than most people living on Earth today.
 Although Sinai has always been a desert, it has not always been so dry.
 Climate change has altered the rainfall patterns and development on the coast, particularly at Sharm El Sheikh, has increased the demand for water.
 The result of these factors is that wells have gone dry as the water table has dropped, while other wells have been filled in by a massive rains that may only come every other year.
 Some communities have not seen any significant rain for 4 years.

-Our main focus is on the provision of water through restoration of wells.
 However we have also been supporting the Bedouin community in a number of ways, including with the provision of a library specifically for women and children, running a beekeeping training course for 4 years, teaching bereaved children to grow herbs, provision of a carpentry school to teach teenagers a life/work skill.

 All projects are designed to protect the natural environment and its custodians, the Bedouin people.
 The results or our projects are that communities are given hope and purpose and the economy of garden agriculture is revitalised.